 Most commonly, this comes from dry skin.
 When you have bad hygiene, your balls are going to get sweaty.
 The sweat eventually drives, and it leaves a bunch of salts behind, which dry out your skin.
 Over time, that gets super itchy.
-A shower with a moisturizing body wash — such as Crop Cleanser™ — will remove the salty deposits and rehydrate your skin.
+A shower with a moisturizing groin wash — such as Crop Cleanser™ — will remove the salty deposits and rehydrate your skin.
 Itch solved.

 In a worse scenario, the itch is caused by infection.
 Maybe you've heard of the term jock itch before.
 Jock itch is a fungal infection in your groin, and it's basically athlete's foot on your junk.
 It burns and itches, and it's not fun at all.
 Bad hygiene makes it a lot easier for skin infections to take root.
 Once they do, they're a pain to cure.
 Just shower daily with a good soap, and you'll be protected.

 You're a guy.
 You've experienced chafing before.
 Maybe it was a swimsuit at the pool or the beach.
 Maybe your underwear sucks.
 There are a lot of things that can cause chafing.
 The problem is that persistent chafing will rub your skin raw.
 It will start with itchy balls, but it can quickly escalate into irritation and even damaged skin.

 The best defense is a good offense.
 Attack the chafing problem head-on.
 One amazing tool in this fight is anti-chafing formulas.
 Crop Preserver® is the best ball deodorant on the market and also helps control moisture and helps avoid chafing under your shorts.